kataras/iris/README.md

  <a href="https://godoc.org/gopkg.in/kataras/iris.v6"><img align="right" width="125" src="https://raw.githubusercontent.com/iris-contrib/website/gh-pages/assets/book/cover_4.jpg"></a>

+- New GOpher?
+Welcome!
+Take a look at the [GopherBOOk](http://gopherbook.iris-go.com/)

+- Numerous of examples can be found [here](https://github.com/iris-contrib/examples)

+- [./adaptors](https://github.com/kataras/iris/tree/v6/adaptors) and [./middleware](https://github.com/kataras/iris/tree/v6/middleware) contains examples of their usage.

+- [HISTORY.md](https://github.com//kataras/iris/tree/v6/HISTORY.md) is your best friend, version migrations are released there.

 - The most important is to know where to find the [details](https://godoc.org/gopkg.in/kataras/iris.v6)

- - [./adaptors](https://github.com/kataras/iris/tree/v6/adaptors) and [./middleware](https://github.com/kataras/iris/tree/v6/middleware) contains examples for their usage.

- - [HISTORY.md](https://github.com//kataras/iris/tree/v6/HISTORY.md) is your best friend, version migrations are released there.
+### FAQ

+Explore [these questions](https://github.com/kataras/iris/issues?q=label%3Aquestion) and join to our [community chat][Chat]!

 Testing